autoreleasefool/myLeaderboard/README.md

 ### API

-1. Make your changes and run `yarn lint` to ensure there are no lint issues.
+1. Make your changes and run `yarn lint` to ensure there are no lint errors
-2. Open a PR with your changes (don't include ngrok URLs) 🎉
+1. Open a PR with your changes (don't include ngrok URLs) 🎉

 ### Dashboard

-1. Make your changes and run `yarn lint` to ensure there are no lint issues.
+1. Make your changes and run `yarn lint` to ensure there are no lint errors
-2. `yarn build`
-3. Open a PR with your changes (include all `site` changes) 🎉
+1. Open a PR with your changes 🎉

 ### iOS

-1. Make your changes and run `swiftlint` to ensure there are no lint issues.
+1. Make your changes and run `swiftlint` to ensure there are no lint warnings or errors
-2. Open a PR with your changes 🎉
+1. Open a PR with your changes 🎉